Superrehtard/old_diaspora_wiki/Using-apache.md

 # Using apache instead of thin server on Fedora

+**No, this does not work.** It's just left as a starting point if anyone might make it work

 Running ruby apps through apache is done using the passenger apache module.
 See [[http://www.modrails.com/documentation/Users%20guide.html]]